 These are the most common reasons to purchase a five-year policy.

 - To protect your income.
 Do you have dependents relying on your income?
 A five-year policy can protect your family’s financial future while you work toward increasing your income and paying off any debts you may have, like a student loan.
-If you die, your policy provides your family with the money they need for daily living expenses and may also cover your remaining debts and funeral expenses.
 When you’re in a better financial position, you can consider buying a longer policy.

 - To pay off debt.
-If you’ve crunched the numbers and realized you have five years left on your mortgage or loans — like credit cards or student loans — you may only need five years of coverage.
-Along with security, this policy makes sure your family won’t be saddled with those repayments if you die.
+If you have five years left on your mortgage, credit cards or student loans, you may only need five years of coverage.
+This will ensure your family won’t be saddled with those repayments if you die.

 - To cover your kids’ college costs.
 Most people purchase a policy that expires when their children have graduated college and started working and earning their own money.
 If your kids will enter the workforce in five years, this term may suit you.
 If you die, your policy will kick in to pay for their college education.

 - To plan for retirement.
 Five-year policies are popular among seniors in their late 50s and early 60s who are counting down the years until retirement.
 At this stage of your life, you’re probably in a comfortable career position and contributing more money to your savings accounts and 401(k).
-A term policy can protect your income and help pay for any financial needs that pop up, such as buying a second home or enrolling your adult child in graduate school.
+A term policy can protect your income in the meantime.

 - To supplement your existing policy.
-As we age, our financial situation and obligations change — and you should adjust your life insurance policy to match.
 Let’s say you proactively bought a 25-year policy when you were younger.
-It’s 15 years later, and you now have a bigger mortgage, a business or more kids, and you realize you’re underinsured.
+It’s 15 years later, and you now have a bigger mortgage, a business or more kids, and you’re now underinsured.
 You can ladder your life insurance by purchasing an additional policy to cover the excess.

 - To secure a loan.
-Are you applying for a personal or business loan?
 Boost your chances of approval by taking out a life insurance policy that covers the period of the loan.
 This reassures lenders that you have every intention of paying back the money, even if you die.

 - To protect your business.
 If you’re a business owner or partner, you can use a five-year term life policy for business purposes.
-You can buy key employee insurance, which protects your most valuable employees and offers the company a sense of security and much-needed cash flow should they die.
-You might also use a five-year policy to fund a buy-sell agreement, just in case one of your business partners or shareholders dies.
+You can buy key employee insurance, which protects your most valuable employees, or use the policy to fund a buy-sell agreement in case one of your business partners or shareholders dies.

 What happens if my policy expires?

 - Renew the policy.
 Do the math to determine whether you still need coverage.
-If you still have financial responsibilities, you can opt to purchase a new policy before yours expires, if you’re under the age of 70.
+If you’re under 70 and still have financial responsibilities, you can opt to purchase a new policy before yours expires.
 It doesn’t have to be a five-year policy; you can choose a longer term or explore annual renewable term insurance, which covers you for a year.
 Either way, you’ll have to reapply and prove you’re insurable, meaning you may need to take another medical exam.
 Your new premium reflects the current market rate and your age and health, so just know that it will be higher.

 - Convert the policy.
 Most term policies have a conversion feature.
-If yours does, you can upgrade to a permanent, cash-value policy, such as whole life or universal life — often without having to provide extra evidence of your insurability.
-Ask your provider about its requirements.
-Though permanent policies are more expensive, they never expire — as long as you pay your premiums.
-They have an investment component, which is ideal for those who want to use their life insurance for financial and estate planning.
+If yours does, you can upgrade to a permanent policy, such as whole life or universal life — before a deadline.
+Though permanent policies are more expensive, they never expire.
+They also have an investment component, which suits those who want to use their life insurance for financial and estate planning.

 - Let the policy lapse.
 If you don’t need coverage anymore, you can cancel the policy without penalty.
 Usually, no action is needed on your part.